-Normalcy Subcommittee of the Normalcy Task Force Preliminary Draft Recommendations for Normalcy Taskforce Review Iuly 13, 2016
+Normalcy Subcommittee of the Normalcy Task Force

+Recommendations to the Normalcy Taskforce

 Normalcy Subcommittee Background

 The Normalcy Subcommittee (referred to here as "the Subcommittee") was created following stakeholder meetings to create a structure that would monitor and make recommendations regarding the implementation in Nebraska of the federal Preventing Sex Trafficking and Strengthening Families Act, Public Law 113-183 (referred to in this document as the "Strengthening Families Act" or "SFA"), as such existed on January 1, 2016.
 The larger Strengthening Families Act Taskforce was created by the Nebraska Children's Commission in November 2015 and converted into the Normalcy Task Force in July 2016 as per LB746 (2016).
 The Strengthening Families Act Taskforce created the Normalcy Subcommittee in December 2015 to examine and create recommendations surrounding creating normalcy for children and youth in out of home placements.